Intensify: Release

 On 27 November 2000, Way Out West released the album's first single, "The Fall", through BMG; the former parent company of the group's previous label Deconstruction Records (defunct in 1998).
 "The Fall" peaked at #61 on the UK Singles Chart and was followed by the group's final release on BMG, the UB Devoid EP.
 In 2001, the group were signed to Distinct'ive Records, and released the album's second single and title track, "Intensify", shortly before the album's release date, on 6 August 2001.
-Distinct'ive then released Intensify worldwide on 20 August 2001 to success, with the album peaking at #61 on the UK Albums Chart.
+“Distinct'ive” then released Intensify worldwide on 20 August 2001 to success, with the album peaking at #61 on the UK Albums Chart.

 In 2002, after the album's release, its third single "Mindcircus" (featuring Tricia Lee Kelshall) was released and, supported by a remix from Gabriel & Dresden, reached number 1 in the UK Dance Chart that year.
 The album's final single, "Stealth" (featuring Kirsty Hawkshaw), was released on 19 August 2002 and reached #67 on the UK Singles Chart that year.

 The track "Activity" appears on the soundtrack to the 2001 PlayStation 2 videogame, Kinetica.

+Artwork

+The front cover art features a photograph of southern San Francisco's Bernal Heights, Portola and Bayview neighborhoods around sunrise, visibly including the Bayshore Freeway, Bayview Park, Candlestick Park stadium and San Francisco Bay.